albar965/littlenavmap-manual/src/en/WEATHER.rst

 Weather is also shown for hidden airports if these provide a weather report.

-A suffix ``- Map`` is added to the flight rules in the METAR and decoded weather display of the information window and tooltips to indicate which source is shown on the map.
+A suffix ``- Map`` is added to the flight rules in the METAR and decoded weather display of the information window as well as in tooltips to indicate which source is shown on the map.

-See :ref:`airport-weather-legend` for an explanation of the symbols.
+See :ref:`airport-weather-legend` in the map legend for an explanation of the symbols.

 .. figure:: ../images/weather_map.jpg